-If success could be measured in smiles and warm feelings, this moment would capture a 100% success rate.
+If success could be measured in smiles and warm feelings,

 No wonder the recidivism rate has never gone higher than 6% since LEAP’s inception nearly a decade ago.There are so many measures of success: families re-united, self-esteemed restored, housing, jobs, and more.